 Latest Prices and Links

-Macphun Intensify Review
+Skylum Intensify Review

 This program is a standalone app, but it also integrates into Lightroom and Photoshop.
 I never use the standalone one.
 For quick shots and quick edits, I use the Lightroom Plugin, but for bigger projects where I take more time, I use the Photoshop version.